Got a question about the study that we haven’t answered below? Please get in touch.

 What are the benefits for me, particularly in the short term?

-This study relies on participants’ altruism, knowing that your contribution supports scientific research aimed at improving energy modelling, which in turn helps shape better practices and energy policies for the future.
+You won’t have access to everything we install immediately.
+For example, daily energy consumption data will not be shared.
+This is because we don’t want you to change your behaviour from seeing the results!
+Ultimately, this study relies on participants’ altruism, knowing that your contribution supports scientific research aimed at improving energy modelling, which in turn helps shape better practices and energy policies for the future.
 CSIRO needs awesome people like you to participate and encourage you to tell the world that you are a citizen scientist!

 …But as the saying goes… good things come to those who wait!